Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="show-toast"></a>
 ### showToast

 With this function you can display a toast message on the screen.
-Simply pass your message as the first parameter.
+Simply pass your message as the first argument.

 ```js
 showToast('Hello World');